dnszlr/studrive/README.md

 ## Measurement of non-functional requirements

 ---
-The scripts that are used to measure the non-functional availability and performance efficiency requirements can be found [here](https://github.com/dnszlr/studrive/tree/master/clientside-shellscript).
+The scripts that are used to measure the non-functional requirements availability and performance efficiency requirements can be found [here](https://github.com/dnszlr/studrive/tree/master/clientside-shellscript).